MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-iscsi-storage.md

 ---
-title: How to connect to iSCSI storage with Azure Stack Hub | Microsoft Docs
+title: How to connect to iSCSI storage with Azure Stack Hub
 description: Learn how to connect to iSCSI storage with Azure Stack Hub.
 author: mattbriggs